ben-cassese/squishyplanet/docs/geometry.rst

     a.
 Marching fully around the edge of the planet from $\\alpha = 0$ to $\\alpha = 2\\pi$, numerically integrate the flux encountered in the Green's Basis.

+Note that `squishyplanet` does not actually scan through these steps at each time step as written since certain steps can be efficiently vectorized across all times at once.
+But this is essentially what's happening under the hood.

 Note on Tidal Locking/Changing Projected Area
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Note that in this animation, the planet's sky-projected ellipse does not change size or orientation as a function of phase.
-As mentioned above, that's because this planet is not tidally locked.
+Note that in the above animations, the planet's sky-projected ellipse does not change size or orientation as a function of phase.
+As mentioned above, that's because this planet is not tidally locked: changing its true anomaly just translates it within its orbital plane, it does not automatically rotate it as well.
 In this case, it's overkill to use the full 3D parameterization of the planet, since there's an infinite number of flattening/rotation combinations that will get you this same 2D ellipse.
 This is why when dealing with non-locked planets, users have the option to set ``parameterize_with_projected_elipse`` to ``True`` when creating a :ref:`OblateSystem` object.
 With this flag enabled, instead of supplying values like ``r``, ``f1``, ``f2``, ``obliq``, and ``prec``, you can just supply ``projected_r``, ``projected_f``, and ``projected_theta``.
 See `Create a transit lightcurve <https://squishyplanet.readthedocs.io/en/latest/tutorials/create_a_lightcurve.html>`_ for more.

 However, if we're dealing with a tidally locked planet, ``squishyplanet`` will keep track of how the planet's projected outline changes with phase.
-Unlike the non-tidally locked case where the difference between oblate and spherical planets shows up almost entirely during ingress and egress, the time-varying area of a tidally locked planet's projected ellipse can cause significant differences in the light curve at all transit phases.
+Unlike the non-tidally locked case where the difference between oblate and spherical planets shows up almost entirely during ingress and egress, the time-varying area of a tidally locked planet's projected ellipse can cause significant differences in the lightcurve at all transit phases.
 See how the shape of the planet's projected ellipse changes as a function of phase in the video below, and again `Create a transit lightcurve <https://squishyplanet.readthedocs.io/en/latest/tutorials/create_a_lightcurve.html>`_ for more.

 .. video:: _static/media/videos/_static/480p15/TidalLocking.mp4
    :loop: